 In 1977, Tom and Kathy Andrews founded the Montessori Children’s House in a local church.
 The school began as a way for the Andrews to give their own children access to a Montessori education in the Rocky Mountain Region.

 In 1980, Betsy Hoke was appointed Head of School and in 1983 she purchased the school from the Andrews.
-Betsy expanded its offerings to include a co-educational program that served preschool – eighth grade students at two campuses.
+Betsy expanded its offerings to include a co-educational program that served preschool – eighth-grade students at two campuses.
 Classes are still held in renovated sections of the original Hoke home, reminding students, parents, faculty and staff alike of our rich history.
-When you visit our Troutdale campus, ask to hear the story about our “secret” swimming pool.
+When you visit our Troutdale campus, ask to hear the story about our “hidden” swimming pool.

 The school was thrilled to welcome Bill Schuver as its next Head of School in July of 2015 after Beth’s retirement.
 Bill has a long and distinguished career in education and he continues MSE’s legacy of growth and excellence.
 Bill obtained the Administrator Credential from Montessori Education Center of the Rockies (MECR) in 2017.